GMMan/game-and-watch-decrypt/README.md

 ---------------

 You may use this program as a standalone encryptor for your own STM32 application.
-Set the key params for the encryption you are using then use one of the following commands:
+Set the key params for the encryption you are using, then use one of the following commands:

 - `otfdec`: Encrypts/decrypts OTFDEC region.
 File is "loaded" at file base